Joannet27/KatsLovley-blog/README.md

 - A remake version of the Katslovley blog I made for a class project
 ## goals:
 - The goal of this page is to make a website that would also serve as a portfolio site for my friend, as well as a space to be on
-- **My goal is to redesign the website, the planned ideal theme of the page, and challenge my way on make it work** *without time restrictions*
+- My goal is to redesign the website, the planned ideal theme of the page, and challenge my way on make it functional **without time restrictions**
 ### functionality
 - This website is based on the amazing creation on the Neocities website where user can explore and enjoy expressing themself and place their work on